 Nor are women ignorant of or uninterested in technology.
-Instead, we tend to ignore any technology which is mostly used by women.
-A sewing machine is a fantastically complicated device but you won’t see new-model Singers promoted on the front page of TechRadar or Wired.
+We often ignore female focused technology.
+Fantastically complicated devices include sewing machines.
+Even still, you won’t see new-model Singers promoted on the front page of TechRadar or Wired.
 The intricate soft-materials engineering that goes into a red carpet or catwalk dress never gets counted as ‘technology’.
 Instead, we label this stuff as ‘arts and crafts’.

 This is particularly frustrating when it comes to video games.
 Programming might be mostly maths but it has relatively little to do with what sells games.
 Games hide their code; you never see a list of programming languages on the back of a game box.
-While programming glitches might show up as a negative in a review, no game reviewer ever gave a game five stars for programming alone.
+Programming glitches may well show up negative in a review.
+But no game reviewer ever gave a game five stars for programming alone.
 It’s the ‘arts and crafts’ stuff that makes all the difference: art styles, narrative design, and atmosphere.

 Creating the Gamer Boy

 So, why is it so obvious to so many people that video games are for boys?
-The answer lies in marketing decisions made in the 80s and early 90s – by the time I was begging my parents to buy me a Nintendo 64, everyone on my school playground saw it as a boy’s thing, even if we had no explanations for why.
+The answer lies in marketing decisions made in the 80s and early 90s.
+By the time I was begging my parents to buy me a Nintendo 64, everyone on my school playground saw it as a boy’s thing.
+There were never explanations for why.
 A century of marketing science, though, means that marketers rarely do anything without good reason.